-The Minister for Health announced a Temporary Assistance Scheme to support private and voluntary nursing homes with additional costs due to coronavirus (COVID-19).
+The Minister for Health has approved a further extension of the outbreak assistance scheme up to 30 September 2022.
+The Temporary Assistance Scheme provides support to private and voluntary nursing homes with additional costs due to coronavirus (COVID-19).

-The HSE administers the Scheme and makes payments to the Nursing Homes. the National Treatment Purchase Fund (NTPF) will administer the application process and provides support and advice to the HSE.
+The Standard Assistance Payment element of the Scheme ceased from 1 July 2021.
+The HSE administers the Scheme and makes payments to the Nursing Homes.
+The National Treatment Purchase Fund (NTPF) will administer the application process and provides support and advice to the HSE.

 Guide to the further extended COVID-19 Temporary Assistance Payment Scheme (PDF, 108 KB, 7 pages)